SONO641/vacuum-gauge-amplifier/README.md

 ### Description of the control board for vacuum thermocouple gauge.

 I found <a href="http://www.belljar.net/tcgauge.htm">
 this tutorial</a>  about the operating principle of the thermocouple vacuum gauge.
-I wanted to make a board using a modern instrument amplifier.
+I designed the board below based on the article.

 A thermocouple vacuum gauge works by heating a filament at a constant current.
 The filament’s temperature is higher at a low vacuum because it only loses heat by radiation.
 The temperature is lower at higher pressure because of the heat loss via the convection of gas.
-A thermocouple reads the filament’s temperature and produces a DC signal of a maximum of 10mV.
-An instrument amplifier (INA128) is used to amplify the mV signal by 334 times by using a 150-ohm register.
+A thermocouple reads the filament’s temperature and produces a DC signal at a maximum of 10mV.
+An instrument amplifier (INA128) is used to amplify the mV signal.

 The circuit has two parts.
 One is to supply current to the filament.
 I used LM317 to limit the current to 16mA.
 The 5V DC supply is isolated DC.
 I used another DC-DC converter for the instrument amplifier to supply ±9V for INA128.
 Using this setup, a few mtorr pressure gives 3.7V and 100mtorr 1V.

 A commercial thermocouple gauge controller costs about $700 with a display and serial output.
 The amplifier board costs $25.
-I use ADS1115 to measure analog signals, and a Raspberry Pi to communicate. about the operating principle of the thermocouple vacuum gauge.
-I wanted to make a board using a modern instrument amplifier.
-The output ranges from 0 to 3.7V; high voltage corresponds to low vacuum (a few mmHg).
-I use ADS1115 to measure analogue signal.
+I use ADS1115 to measure analog signals, and a Raspberry Pi to communicate.

-A commercial thermocouple gauge controller currently costs about $700 with a display and serial output.
-The amplifier board costs $25 to make.

-A thermocouple vacuum gauge works by heating a filament at constant current (16mA).
-The temperature of the filament is higher at low vacuum because it only radiates heat but at higher pressure heat can be lost by convecting gas.
-A thermocouple reads the temperautre of the filament, and produce a DC signal up to 10mV.
-An instrument amplifier (INA128) is used to amplify the signal by 334 times by using 150 ohm registor.

-The circuit has two parts.
-One is to supply current to filament.
-I used LM317 to limit current to 16mA.
-The 5V DC supply is isolated DC by PEP1-S5-S5-M. I used another DC-DC converter to use ±9V (PEP1-S5-D9) for the instrument amplifier.

-Using this set up, a few mtorr produced 3.7V and 100mtorr produced 1V.